 Chart: Changes to the Standard Deduction3

 The 2018 tax reform bill got rid of the personal exemption.
 That’s the amount a taxpayer used to be able to deduct from their taxable income for themselves and any dependents claimed on their tax return.
-Here’s how those two changes play out:
+Here’s how those two changes played out:

 In 2017, the personal exemption was $4,050 per dependent (like a child or relative) and per taxfiler.4 So, back then, a married couple filing jointly with no dependents who made $100,000 received a $12,700 standard deduction and $8,100 in personal exemptions, leaving them with a taxable income of $79,200 ($100,000 – $20,800 = $79,200).

 Essentially, the tax reform bill simplified this portion of the income tax process.
-In many cases, the increase in the standard deduction will make up for the elimination of personal exemptions, leaving some Americans with more money in their pockets.
+In many cases, the increase in the standard deduction makes up for the elimination of personal exemptions, leaving some Americans with more money in their pockets.